ngchinhow/docs/workbot-for-teams/workbot-triggers.md

 *The 'Create issue' button invokes the 'newissue' command and executes the recipe when submitted*

 #### Parameters
-The user or another recipe can provide additional information to a recipe by [passing parameters](/workbot-for-teams/passing-parameters.md) to that recipe.
-This requires the parameters to be defined in the Workbot trigger, after which the corresponding datapills will be available for use in the follow-up recipe actions.
-It must be noted that without defining these parameters, their corresponding datapills will not be available for the recipe actions, even if a valid value was passed to it.

-[//]: # (The above link is not valid yet.
-I have just edited the document linked to that link and would need that to go live before this one can.)
+The user (or a preceding recipe) can provide additional information to a recipe by passing parameters to it.

+This requires defining the parameters (link to defining parameters) in the Workbot trigger, ensuring that the parameter's name is the same in both upstream and downstream recipes.

+This step is critical - it makes sure that:

+1. The correct parameter value to passed to the correct parameter through the recipes.
+2. Parameter datapills become available in the downstream recipe's datatree for use in subsequent recipe actions.

 ![Parameters configured](/assets/images/workbot-for-teams/parameters-configured.png)
 *3 parameters configured for the 'newissue' command*